amatsuo/amatsuo.github.io/research.md

 &ldquo;The Social Media Audience of Diplomatic Events.&rdquo; (with Oul Han and Naoko Matsumura, Revise and Resubmit)

-&ldquo; Path to False Beliefs: Political Ignorance, Partisan Motivation, and Conspiracy Mentality.&rdquo; (with Seonghui Lee and David Hendry, Under Review)
+&ldquo;Path to False Beliefs: Political Ignorance, Partisan Motivation, and Conspiracy Mentality.&rdquo; (with Seonghui Lee and David Hendry, Under Review)

 &ldquo;Gender Classification of Parliamentary Speeches in the Japanese House of Representatives.&rdquo;